kamangir/bluer-ugv/bluer_ugv/docs/bluer-swallow-digital-operation-template.md

 # [Bluer Swallow](./bluer-swallow.md): Digital Control: Operation

+- **keyboard**: press the following keys:
+    - e: to exit.
+    - r: to reboot.
+    - s: to shutdown.
+    - u: to update.
+- **leds**:
+    - green: control loop.
+    - red:
+       - flashing: release the push button to update.
+       - solid: release the push button to shutdown.
+    - yellow: command received.
+- **mouse pad**: move your finger:
+    - vertically to adjust speed.
+    - horizontally to set steering.
+- **push button**: press and hold:
-- press and hold the button for 5 seconds to update and for 10 seconds to shutdown.
+    - for 5 seconds to update.
+    - for 10 seconds to shutdown.
+    - for > 15 seconds to skip.